-To use the Wellness Center facility you will need to enroll in the Introduction to Fitness Students course, a section of PENP 193 titled "T: Intro Fitness/Mandatory Orientation" in the schedule of classes.
+To use the Wellness Center facility you will need to enroll in the Introduction to Fitness Students course, a section of PHED 2996 titled "T: Intro Fitness" in the schedule of classes.
 (You may simply audit the course-see "Get Tuition Remission" on page 35.)
-Services available at the Wellness Center to faculty enrolled in PENP 193 include:
+Services available at the Wellness Center to faculty enrolled in PHED 2996 include:

-- Personal training sessions-you will receive an initial meeting to establish fitness goals and discuss any physical activity limitations; an individualized exercise program is then developed and demonstrated to you
+- Personal training sessions-you will receive an initial meeting to establish fitness goals

+and discuss any physical activity limitations; an individualized exercise program is then

+developed and demonstrated to you

 - Body fat testing

 - Fitness assessment tests

 - Services available at the Wellness Center to the campus community and community members

-- Massages are offered throughout the year at the Wellness Center (for a donation)

-- Special Friday Workouts

 - Special wellness presentations and events